purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/NLP-interview-questions.md

 6.  ****Character-level Augmentation:**** Modifying individual characters in the text, such as adding noise, misspellings, or character substitutions, to simulate real-world variations.
 7.  ****Text Paraphrasing:**** Rewriting sentences or phrases using different words and sentence structures while preserving the original meaning.
 8.  ****Rule-based Generation:**** Applying linguistic rules to generate new data instances, such as using grammatical templates or syntactic transformations.

+### Example
+**1. Synonym Replacement**

+In this technique, words in a sentence are replaced with their synonyms to introduce variation while keeping the meaning intact.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Synonym Replacement**:
+"The fast brown fox leaps over the lazy dog."

+**2. Random Insertion**

+This method involves randomly inserting words that are semantically relevant into the sentence.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Random Insertion**:
+"The quick brown fox jumps swiftly over the lazy dog."

+**3. Random Deletion**

+Random words are deleted from the sentence to simulate incomplete or noisy data.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Random Deletion**:
+"Quick brown fox jumps over dog."

+**4. Word Swapping**

+In word swapping, words are swapped within a sentence to create different sentence structures without changing the overall meaning.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Word Swapping**:
+"Over the lazy dog, the quick brown fox jumps."

+**5. Back Translation**

+A sentence is translated into another language and then translated back into the original language, resulting in slightly different phrasing.

+**Original Sentence (English)**:
+"The quick brown fox jumps over the lazy dog."

+**Translated to French**:
+"Le renard brun rapide saute par-dessus le chien paresseux."

+**Back to English**:
+"The fast brown fox leaps over the lazy dog."

+ **6. Random Masking**

+In this technique, random words in a sentence are replaced by a special token, similar to the technique used in models like BERT.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Random Masking**:
+"The quick [MASK] fox jumps over the [MASK] dog."

+**7. Character-level Augmentation**

+At the character level, random modifications are made to individual characters to simulate typos or real-world text variations.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Character-level Augmentation**:
+"The quick bronw fox jmups over the lazy dog."

+**8. Text Paraphrasing**

+Paraphrasing changes the sentence structure and wording while keeping the same meaning.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Paraphrased Text**:
+"A fast, brown fox leaps across the lazy dog."

+**9. Rule-based Generation**

+This involves applying specific linguistic rules to create new text.
+For example, you can change verb tenses or rearrange sentence structures.

+**Original Sentence**:
+"The quick brown fox jumps over the lazy dog."

+**Rule-based Generation (change tense)**:
+"The quick brown fox jumped over the lazy dog."